solunian/two-colors/src/tetra/README.md

 - lose if a static piece is on the 1,2 rows going down
   - 3 spawn rows along with 20 rows and 10 cols for base game
 - gravity for active piece
+- lock piece if stuck for too long
 - clear rows if completely full of static pieces

 ## movement logic